Build-Squad/asset-handover/README.md

 Result: [0]

 # Recipient account can now withdraw ExampleNFT tokens from holder account.
-flow transactions send ./cadence/transactions/lockUps/withdrawNonFungibleToken.cdc $EXAMPLE_NFT_IDENTIFIER $HOLDER_ADDRESS '[]' --network=emulator --signer=recipient
+flow transactions send ./cadence/transactions/lockUps/withdrawNonFungibleToken.cdc $EXAMPLE_NFT_IDENTIFIER $HOLDER_ADDRESS nil --network=emulator --signer=recipient

 # => Output: The recipient account is not set up to receive such NFTs.
 error: panic: You do not own such an NFT Collection.